Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 initialization code upon start-up.
 You can use this file to load any data sets you would like to have available or to define functions of your own.

+LISP-STAT also has an initialization file, `ls-init.lisp`, in your home directory.
+Typically you will use the lisp implementation initialization file for global level initialization, and `ls-init.lisp` for data related customizations.
+See the section [Initialization file](/docs/getting-started/installation/#initialization-file) in the manual for more information.

 <!-- Document this once Vega-lite/Plotly is working
 ## More Elaborate Plots {#MorePlots}